siddhpatil6/AndroidInterview-Questions/README.md

 # Android Interview-Questions

+# How to Stop class extending another class?

 # Difference between “@id/” and “@+id/” in Android

 you refer to Android resources , which are already defined in Android system, with @android:id/.. while to access resources that you have defined/created in your project, you use @id/..